zama-ai/concrete/docs/tutorial/extensions.md

 ## fhe.maxpool(...)

-Allows you to perform maxpool operation, with the same semantic of [onnx.MaxPool](https://github.com/onnx/onnx/blob/main/docs/Operators.md#maxpool):
+Allows you to perform a maxpool operation, with the same semantic of [onnx.MaxPool](https://github.com/onnx/onnx/blob/main/docs/Operators.md#maxpool):

 ```python
 import numpy as np